 Accessing the DATA

-The Gaia Archive is the main point of access for the Gaia Early DR3 data, but the data is also served from our partner data centres (CDS, ASDC, ARI, and AIP).
+The Gaia Archive is the main point of access for the Gaia Early DR3 data, but the data is also served from our partner data centres (CDS, ASDC, ARI, and AIP) and ESASky.
 Data can be extracted from the Gaia Archive by performing ADQL queries and subsequently downloading the corresponding results tables.

-The Gaia EDR3 data set will also be downloadable in compressed CSV-format with the total size of the downloadable data expected to be in the order of 1.3 TB.
+The Gaia EDR3 data set is also downloadable in compressed CSV format (~1.3 TB).
 The increased size, compared to Gaia DR2, is mostly due to the addition of extra information from the Gaia Object Generator (GOG) and Gaia Universe Model Snapshot (GUMS), and due to the increase in the number of sources in the catalogue.
 The cross-matches with external catalogues will also be made available for bulk download.